Narrative Therapy

 Who should not use narrative therapy?

 Narrative therapy is not effective when an individual is not comfortable with engaging in reflective conversations or sharing their experiences/narratives with a therapist.
-It may not be applicable for someone who is looking for immediate relief from certain mental health issues or are looking for a more direct approach to therapy.
+It may not be applicable for someone who is looking for immediate relief from certain mental health issues or is looking for a more direct approach to therapy.

 Why Mindtalk?